VamKon/AzureNotes/AzureDev.md

   * `anonymous` - No API key is required
   * `function` - function specific API key is required.
   * `admin` - master key is required.
+* To change the path for API calls from the default path `/api/xxx` to `/xxx` we need to modify the `host.json` file and alter the `routePrefix` property apart from changing the route template/attribute in code.
+* For functions with `Queue` triggers - it will automatically retry up to 5 times.

 ## Azure Container Registry
 * If you assign a `service principal` to your registry, your application or service can use it for headless authentication.
 * When working directly with ACR from a developer workstation you can authenticate using - `az acr login --name <acrName>`

+## Azure Container Instance
+* `az container create` - creates a new container instance

+## Docker
+* You can only have one `CMD` command in a `dockerfile`
+* `docker tag` - adding a tag is required to push an image to a private registry like ACR

 # Databases & Caches
 ## Redis Cache